finitespace/BME280/README.md

       values: TempUnit_Celsius = return degrees Celsius, TempUnit_Fahrenheit = return degrees Fahrenheit
 ```

-#### int Heatindex(float temperature, float humidity, TempUnit tempUnit = TempUnit_Celsius)
+#### int HeatIndex(float temperature, float humidity, TempUnit tempUnit = TempUnit_Celsius)

-  Calculate the heatindex based on the temperature and humidity with the specified units.
+  Calculate the heat index based on the temperature and humidity with the specified units.
-  The heatindex is only calculated if the temperature is above 26.7°C or 80°F and humidity above 40%.
+  The heat index is only calculated if the temperature is above 26.7°C or 80°F and humidity above 40%.
   The precision is +/- 0.7°C / 1.3°F.
 ```
-    return: int heatindex
+    return: int heat index

     * Temperature: float
       values: any float related to TempUnit